zoown13/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 );
 ```

-- The [connection string from the Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal) is for the entire Event Hubs namespace and will not contain the path to the desired Event Hub instance which is needed for this constructor overload.
-In this case, the path can be added manually by adding `;EntityPath=[[ EVENT HUB NAME ]]` to the end of the connection string.
-For example, `;EntityPath=my-event-hub-name`.
+#### Use the Event Hubs namespace and Azure Identity

-If you have defined a shared access policy directly on the Event Hub itself, then copying the connection string from that Event Hub will result in a connection string that contains the path.
+This constructor overload takes the host name and entity name of your Event Hub instance and credential that implements the TokenCredential interface.
+This allows you to authenticate using an Azure Active Directory principal.
+There are implementations of the `TokenCredential` interface available in the [@azure/identity](https://www.npmjs.com/package/@azure/identity) package.
+The host name is of the format `<yournamespace>.servicebus.windows.net`.
+When using Azure Active Directory, your principal must be assigned a role which allows access to Event Hubs, such as the Azure Event Hubs Data Owner role.
+For more information about using Azure Active Directory authorization with Event Hubs, please refer to [the associated documentation](https://docs.microsoft.com/en-us/azure/event-hubs/authorize-access-azure-active-directory).

 ```javascript
 const { EventHubProducerClient, EventHubConsumerClient } = require("@azure/event-hubs");